billbill100/Build-a-B-W-Film-Developer-Timer-Auto-Twiddler-Cheap-Easy-it-Works/README.md

 The hardware is all cheaply available on Aliexpress & uses many of the same parts as the shutter tester.
 Where possible, I have kept the wiring identical.
 Basic practical skills are required to build the timer.
 All of the required electronic modules are pre-built, so there is little or no soldering required, as push-fit or screw terminals are used for the connections.

 Optionally, a li-po battery can be added, which is automatically charged & will power the timer in the event of a power failure.

-Documentation is in the early stages and subject to change.
-As they become available, they will be added to Github along with the code,  & will be posted on Github, in the coming days.

-In the meantime, thought it would be good idea to post some photo & get feedback or ideas for changes or additions.

 Forum can be found here
 https://www.photrio.com/forum/threads/build-a-b-w-film-developing-timer-twiddler-cheap-easy-it-works.204682/#post-2766843